Tuesday, September 18, 2007

 The Centre Theater on the corner of Third South and State Street also in 1947.

 This is a picture I took from the air looking east and down on the City of Murray.
 State Street, at the bottom, is nearly parallel to bottom of the picture.
 This was the center of Murray at that time in 1946.
 4800 South is on the left angling up from the bottom to the top of the picture.
 Vine Street is near the center beginning at State Street and angling up to the right and bordering Murray Cemetery at 5600 South and continuing to the right and upward eventually crossing 900 East.
 The smoke covering Vine Street is rising out of the eastern part of Murray Park.
+(The reason I took this picture was seeing a fire with a plume of smoke covering so much of Vine Street that I thought it might be a good idea to record it.)
 The oval at right center is an equestrian track at Murray Park.
 The street just to the right of that track is 5300 South which intersects State Street just off the picture to the right.
 A new housing development is visible to the right, or south, of the equestrain track and across 5300 South.
 When I took this picture I was living in Sugar House but nine years later I bought a home in that same housing development.

-This is a picture of the Murray Smoke Stakes at the intersection of State Street and 5300 South taken on the same flight as the picture above.
+This is a picture of the Murray Smoke Stacks at the intersection of State Street and 5300 South taken on the same flight as the picture above.

 This is a view of Murray taken from Google Earth as of about 2007.